I. Purpose

 IV.
 Most Complex Section 508 Requirements

-For university websites whose primary audience is a class of on-campus students, instructors should meet these last three (3) requirements on an as needed basis, yet still in a timely manner so the student will not have to wait for the material.
+For university websites whose primary audience is a class of on-campus students, instructors should meet these last three (3) requirements on an as needed basis, yet still on time so the student will not have to wait for the material.

 (a) Equivalent alternatives for any multimedia presentation shall be synchronized with the presentation.